Buttler appointed England white-ball captain

 "I believe the extra responsibility will take his game to a new level and inspire those around him."

-As stand-in captain, Buttler has won six ODIs and three T20s.
+As stand-in captain, Buttler won six ODIs and three T20s.

 The right-hander is one of three England players, alongside Heather Knight and Dawid Malan, to have scored centuries in all three formats, and has also hit England's three fastest ODI tons.